SunDubey/BMI-Predictor/Readme.md

-Objectives
+##Objectives

-1.Create the training dataset based on the BMI business rules.
+1.Create the training dataset based on the BMI business rules.<br />
 2.Develop a model to predict BMI.
 The thinking process is more important than the actual model or model metrics.
 3.Write steps to operationalize the model.